cmdcolin/oddbiology/README.md

 - "There is no such thing as a tree" (or, woody trees are not 'monophyletic') (https://eukaryotewritesblog.com/2021/05/02/theres-no-such-thing-as-a-tree/)
 - "There is no such thing as a fish" (similar to above) (https://www.businessinsider.com/fish-do-not-exist-2016-8)
 - Bats are more closely related to cows, whales, and pumas compared vs flying squirrels  https://www.batcon.org/surprising-bat-relatives/
-- Aardvarks are more related to manatees than they are to armadillos https://www.livescience.com/55241-aardvark-facts.html
+- Aardvarks are more related to manatees than they are to armadillos https://www.livescience.com/55241-aardvark-facts.html (bonus: Aardvarks are actually the only living aka extent species of their evolutionary branch)

 ## Evolutionary hypotheses